(Iso)spin from Isospin in Top-Down Holography: On the Meron Gauge Field and its Uplifts on S3

 At this stage, it is already possible to see the mixing of the spacetime SO(3) with the gauge SU(2) symmetries.
 It is clear from \eqref{eq:MetricAnsatz} that the spacetime under consideration is invariant under the SO(3) isometry group of the 2-sphere.
 However, the field strength \eqref{eq:MeronFields} is not SO(3) invariant due to factor of $\mu^{i}$.
 Interestingly, under a simultaneous SO(3) and SU(2) action, the field strength is indeed invariant, revealing the true symmetry of the system.
 This SO(3) invariance up to a SU(2) transformation was discussed in \cite{Hasenfratz:1976gr,Jackiw:1976xx} for a different type of hedgehog configuration.
 There it was argued that since the conserved charge is the sum of spin $\vec{J}$ and isospin $\vec{T}$

 one should classify quantum fluctuations with respect to the quantum numbers of this symmetry.
 Hence, a naive SO(3) boson could actually have fermionic quantum numbers depending on its SU(2) representation.
-The proportionality factor depends on the specific theory under consideration.
 It is important to also remark that the components of the Meron gauge field \eqref{eq:MeronFields} are 1-forms dual to the $\Sp{2}$ Killing vectors.

 In the following sections, we will work on gauged supergravities where the equation of motion of the non-Abelian gauge field reduces to